 Is Your Love Language Quality Time?

-The main thing we learned about quality time is that it is time my Snowman and I spent together without distractions.
+The main thing we learned about quality time is that it is time Tuomas and I spend together without distractions.

 That is what it means to spend quality time with each other.
 No apps, no background noises, no social media.
 Just me and him, focusing on each other.